gnuhow/Quick_Daemon/README.txt

 Quick daemon is a SNMPv3 and HTTPS server for receiving logs and transferring files securely with a minimum of setup time.
 It aims to be cross-platform and should work with Cisco, Juniper, Linux, Windows, Apple etc.

+Please install Quick Daemon as follows:

+Windows:
+Open the executable available on github.

+Linux:
+Linux users may install the perquisites with pip and compile from source.

-It is liscenced under the Apache liscence.
+It is liscenced under the Apache licence.
 For questions or feedback, contact gnuhow@gmail.com.

 Quick Daemon SNMPv3 and HTTPS Server